 CNRS/IMBE: Alberte Bondeau, Wolfgang Cramer Combine mechanistic ecosystem modelling and socio-economic indicators to assess the ecosystem services provided by Mediterranean terrestrial ecosystems and derive simple metrics relating their typologies to multiple societal benefits (T 3.1.2).
-Simulate the ensemble of spatio-temporal trajectories of ecosystem dynamics associated with impacts of climate, $CO_2$ and land use change, based on long-term sustainable ecosystem functioning (including soil maintenance).
+Simulate the ensemble of spatio-temporal trajectories of ecosystem dynamics associated with impacts of climate, CO_2 and land use change, based on long-term sustainable ecosystem functioning (including soil maintenance).
 Evaluate the feasibility of the ES/NC concept in order to quantify options for sustainable management of the Mediterranean ecosystems (T 3.1.3).

-CNRS/LECA: Sandra Lavorel Exploit biodiversity and functional traits databases to address how patterns align with those of ES/NC (T 3.1.1).
+o CNRS/LECA: Sandra Lavorel

+Improve existing ES modelling by incorporating better representations of the contributions of biodiversity.
+Exploit biodiversity and functional traits databases to address how patterns align with those of ES/NC.
+Results are used to explore the role of functional diversity for the resilience of ecosystem services and for adaptation to climate and other environmental change (T 3.1.1).